Illegal drugs and drug addiction

 What are illegal drugs?

 The term “illegal drugs” covers various groups of psychoactive substances, the procurement, possession and use of which are all legally prohibited.
-These include cannabis, ecstasy, cocaine and heroin, to name but a few.
+These include ecstasy, cocaine and heroin, to name but a few.
 Psychoactive means that the use of these substances affects the human mind (psyche).

 “Legal highs” are a special type of illegal drug, specifically new psychoactive substances (NPS) that have a similar effect to conventional drugs but are disguised and marketed as harmless incense blends or bath salts.
 Until 2016, the sale and use of legal highs in Germany was fully legal – hence their misleading name.